Biopolymer: Biomedical

 Because one of the main purposes for biomedical engineering is to mimic body parts to sustain normal body functions, due to their biocompatible properties, biopolymers are used vastly for tissue engineering, medical devices and the pharmaceutical industry.
 Many biopolymers can be used for regenerative medicine, tissue engineering, drug delivery, and overall medical applications due to their mechanical properties.
-They provide characteristics like wound healing, and catalysis of bio-activity, and non-toxicity.
+They provide characteristics like wound healing, and catalysis of bioactivity, and non-toxicity.
 Compared to synthetic polymers, which can present various disadvantages like immunogenic rejection and toxicity after degradation, many biopolymers are normally better with bodily integration as they also possess more complex structures, similar to the human body.

-More specifically, polypeptides like collagen and silk, are biocompatible materials that are being used in ground breaking research, as these are inexpensive and easily attainable materials.
+More specifically, polypeptides like collagen and silk, are biocompatible materials that are being used in ground-breaking research, as these are inexpensive and easily attainable materials.
 Gelatin polymer is often used on dressing wounds where it acts as an adhesive.
 Scaffolds and films with gelatin allow for the scaffolds to hold drugs and other nutrients that can be used to supply to a wound for healing.

-As collagen is one of the more popular biopolymer used in biomedical science, here are some examples of their use:Collagen based drug delivery systems: collagen films act like a barrier membrane and are used to treat tissue infections like infected corneal tissue or liver cancer.
-Collagen films have all been used for gene delivery carriers which can promote bone formation.Collagen sponges: Collagen sponges are used as a dressing to treat burn victims and other serious wounds.
-Collagen based implants are used for cultured skin cells or drug carriers that are used for burn wounds and replacing skin.Collagen as haemostat: When collagen interacts with platelets it causes a rapid coagulation of blood.
+As collagen is one of the more popular biopolymers used in biomedical science, here are some examples of their use:

+Collagen based drug delivery systems: collagen films act like a barrier membrane and are used to treat tissue infections like infected corneal tissue or liver cancer.
+Collagen films have all been used for gene delivery carriers which can promote bone formation.

+Collagen sponges: Collagen sponges are used as a dressing to treat burn victims and other serious wounds.
+Collagen based implants are used for cultured skin cells or drug carriers that are used for burn wounds and replacing skin.

+Collagen as haemostat: When collagen interacts with platelets it causes a rapid coagulation of blood.
 This rapid coagulation produces a temporary framework so the fibrous stroma can be regenerated by host cells.
-Collagen based haemostat reduces blood loss in tissues and helps manage bleeding in cellular organs like the liver and spleen.
+Collagen based haemostat reduces blood loss in tissues and helps manage bleeding in organs such as the liver and spleen.